Eeram: Plot

 The colour red and water keep appearing together as signals to Vasu that a murder is about to take place.
 He is unable to convince his superiors that the deaths are not accidental.
 Vasu investigates from a supernatural standpoint of life after death, and finds that a spirit can contact this world in any medium after the death and that it may also be through water.
 Vasu realises that Ramya's spirit killed everyone.
-One night, when Ramya's sister Divya (Saranya Mohan) visits Vasu in his house to console him over Ramya's death, the latter's spirit possesses her and reveals the truth of her life after her break-up from Vasu.
+One night, when Ramya's sister Divya visits Vasu in his house to console him over Ramya's death, the latter's spirit possesses her and reveals the truth of her life after her break-up from Vasu.

 Ramya lived happily with Bala but only for a short time.
 Bala disliked anything secondhand in his life.
 He could not digest his wife's past relation with Vasu and started to harass her.
 Ramya's maid complained of Thiyagarajan in another flat as he had been sexually harassing her.
 Ramya warned Thiyagarajan that if he repeated this, she would inform his wife.
 Ramya also advised Deepa to stop having a boyfriend (Mr. X) as it would ruin her life, and this earned her Deepa's dislike.
 Ramya's neighbour Kalyani wanted the flat where Ramya lived, for her daughter.
 Mr. X created an impression that he had come to visit Ramya to Kalyani.
 She had spun a false story against Ramya, and Thiyagarajan also confirmed it to Bala as revenge.
 Therefore, Bala killed Ramya and drowned her in the water to make it look like a suicide.

 Hence, Ramya's soul killed Kalyani by electric shock; Thiyagarajan by the umbrella tip; the watchman who supported the false statement against Ramya; Mr. X by bashing him against the mirror; and continues to traumatise Deepa, which leaves the girl mentally unstable, yet she survives.
 Vasu informs Bala that he will soon avenge Ramya's death by bringing the truth of her murder by Bala to light.
-Bala's friend Vignesh (Srinath) misguides him right from the beginning about the women's promiscuity.
+Bala's friend Vignesh misguides him right from the beginning about the women's promiscuity.
 Vicky later gets killed by Bala himself as he threatened to reveal the truth.
 Bala is confident that he can be caught only if he confesses to the crime.
 One night, Bala kidnaps Divya and holds her captive in a car showroom.
 Vasu comes to save her and gets into a face-to-face combat with Bala.
 In the fight, Bala initially gains the upper hand, hits Vasu mercilessly with an iron rod on his head, and then stabs Vasu in his stomach with his own machete.
 Vasu then loses consciousness, but Ramya's spirit possesses him and gives him the upper hand to knock out Bala.
 Vasu succeeds in saving Divya, and then Ramya's spirit leaves him.